NeuroRehack/WIIBBLE/ReadMe.md

 - **DLL Loading Issues:** Ensure that the `WiiBalanceBoardLibrary.dll` file is built and located in the correct path as specified in `board_connection.py`.

+## 📝 To-Do:
+- [ ] Add permanent pin generation to facilitate board pairing.
+- [ ] Add battery level indicator.
+- [ ] Improve button graphics.
+- [ ] Implement a compensation mechanism to better reflect the user's actual weight distribution
+  - at the moment, the application shows the weight distribution directly as measured from the corners sensors.
+This can be misleading if the user is standing on one leg, as the board platform is a single piece and weight applied to one side will be distributed to the other side.
+This can be improved by implementing a compensation mechanism to reflect the user's actual weight distribution.

 ## 🙏 Acknowledgements: <a name="acknowledgements"></a>
+- This project was developed as part of the **EPIC-Tech study** in collaboration with **The University of Queensland**, **Griffith University**, and **Metro South Princess Alexandra Hospital**.
+- Thanks to the physiotherapists at the [Princess Alexandra Hospital - Geriatric And Rehabilitation Unit](https://www.healthdirect.gov.au/australian-health-services/healthcare-service/woolloongabba-4102-qld/princess-alexandra-hospital-geriatric-and-rehabilitation-unit/geriatric-medicine/efcf3c01-fc12-46fc-2912-691b09238616) for their feedback and guidance.

 - [WiiBalanceWalker](https://github.com/lshachar/WiiBalanceWalker) for the Wii Balance Board connection library.